xadacka/network-monitor/readme.md

 I was having an issue with my internet dropping out a lot, so I built this little tool to keep track of when it goes down.
 Shows a graph of ping speeds over the past 5 minutes (tested every 5 seconds) and the latest speed test (runs every 3 minutes).
 You can change the intervals in the python file.

 It's designed to run on a Raspberry Pi with a small display attached.
 I'm using the official pi 7" LCD as I had one laying around and it works great, but it should work fine with any other screen.
-You can also access it from other deivces on the network at http://[ip]:5000
+You can also access it from other devices on the network at http://[ip]:5000

 ## Features